H4T3H4K3RS/pythonCourse/Lesson4.md

 5. Create a string that represents a document with multiple versions, replace all occurrences of the word "version" with the word "edition" and print the modified document.

+6. Create a list of email addresses and check if any of them is from a specific domain.

+7. Create a string that represents a customer's address, split it into individual components (street name, city, state, zip code) and print the city.

+8. Create a string that represents a password, check if it contains at least one special character and one number.

+9. Create a string that represents a website url, check if it starts with "https" or "www"

+10. Create a string that represents a CSV file and join all the elements of a list of strings with a comma as a separator.